itudosa/itudosa/README.md

 # Hi!
 I'm Ioan

-Currently, I am an Assistant Professor (Non-tenured Assistant Professor) - Researcher in the field of Electrical and Electronic Measurements and Instrumentation (EEMI), with Department of Engineering, [University of SANNIO](https://www.unisannio.it/), Italy.
+Currently, I am an Assistant Professor (Non-tenured Assistant Professor) - Researcher in the field of Electrical and Electronic Measurements ([EEM](https://en.wikipedia.org/wiki/Electrical_measurements)), with Department of Engineering, [University of SANNIO](https://www.unisannio.it/), Italy.

 About me...
 - He received the B.Eng. degree in 2008, the M.Eng. degree in 2009, and the Ph.D. degree in 2011, all in Electrical Engineering, from the ["Gheorghe Asachi" Technical University of Iasi (TUIASI)](https://www.tuiasi.ro/?lang=en), [Faculty of Electrical Engineering, Energetics and Applied Informatics](https://ieeia.tuiasi.ro/), Romania.